samasri/omr/tools/compiler/OMRStatistics/README.md

 This is a clang plugin that runs on the source code of the file provided in the makefile and collects information about it.
+More information is found in the _doc_ folder inside the repository.